 In Diamonds Are Forever, Bond wears his blazer for an informal business meeting at Tiffany Case’s flat.
 Here it gives Bond, posing a Peter Franks, a softer and friendlier look than a dark business suit would, but it still gives him a professional appearance.
+He wears the blazer with dark charcoal flannel trousers, which do not provide enough contrast with the blazer.
 Later on, Bond wears a grey glen check suit for a similar approach.

 Now Pay Attention